Introduction to DATs

 From the RetroPie docs:

-These DAT files ("DATs") help Igir distinguish known ROM files in input directories from other files.
+These DAT files ("DATs") help Igir distinguish known ROM files in input directories from other files (see the ROM matching docs).
 Because DATs typically contain the complete catalog for a console, Igir also uses them to generate reports for you on what ROMs were found and which are missing.

-See the DAT processing page for information on how Igir scans for and processes DATs.
+See the DAT scanning page for details about how to supply DATs to Igir, and the DAT processing page for information on how Igir processes those DATs.

 DAT release groups